Arosy/devnet-backup-monitor/README.md

       - /some/path/to/my-dir2:/backup/my-dir2
       ## The output directory on the host machine where the backup files should be stored.
       - {HOME}/backups:/output
+      ## Only required when using the variable `RUN_AT_TIME` to ensure the timezone within the container matches
+      ## the one specified on your host system.
+#      - /etc/localtime:/etc/localtime:ro
 ```

 ### Examples